 \_ISO\MAINMENU\MNU folder - used for .mnu files + payloads

-Note: You can suppress various Main Menu entries by using NOxxxxx variables, e.g. NOF1, NOF8MAIN, etc. (see Sample_MyE2B.cfg file).
+Note: You can suppress the various Main Menu entries by using NOxxxxx variables, e.g. NOF1, NOF8MAIN, etc. (see Sample_MyE2B.cfg file).

-If you need to modify the ZZSubMenuAll.mnu file, then rename it first (e.g. ZZSubMenuDave.mnu).
+If you really need to modify the ZZSubMenuAll.mnu file, then rename it first (e.g. ZZSubMenuDave.mnu).
 If you later update your E2B drive with a new version of E2B, you will need to delete the new ZZSubMenuAll.mnu file again.